Rohit200792/BayesVehicleClassifier/README.md

 CS6640_Bayes_Test

-    %test script that generate classes from training data and tesing it against the test data
+    %test script that generates vehicle classes from training data and tests it against the test data